realbakari/Bakari-Mustafa-Site/about.md

 Bakari Mustafa is an African-born Australian Entrepreneur, Technologist, and Former Refugee.

-He grow up in Malawi, a small country located in South-eastern Africa but was born in Burundi.
+He grew up in Malawi, a small country located in South-eastern Africa but was born in Burundi.
 Settling in a UNHCR refugee camp in Malawi.
 He migrated to Australia in 2015 after being granted asylum by the Australian government.

 Notes
 I feel very fortunate to get to connect with so many remarkable individuals.
 Whenever I have the chance, I set aside a few minutes to share what I’m learning here on my website.